 The official currency in Burma is the Myanmar Kyat.

 If exchanging USD bills they should be of the new series (‘big’ heads rather of ‘small’ heads) and any notes that are old, torn or marked will not be accepted.
-Further USD bills with the CB series are not acceptable for exchange.

 It's advisable to request bank notes in smaller denominations, as it can sometimes be hard to get change from large notes and smaller notes are handy for smaller purchases and gratuities.
 Traveller's Cheques are not recommended as they're often difficult to exchange and incur high fees.